USA-RedDragon/jagex-launcher-linux-flatpak/README.md

 NVRM version: NVIDIA UNIX x86_64 Kernel Module  545.29.02  Thu Oct 26 21:21:38 UTC 2023
 GCC version:  gcc version 13.2.1 20230801 (GCC)
 ```

+> [!TIP]
+> The version shown in the example is old.
+Make sure to find your own version using the command above.

 In this case the driver version is `545.29.02`.
 You can then install the appropriate drivers with the following command, replacing the version with the version you found in the previous step: